 There is no ongoing research on blue whales in Greenland, but they are recorded on acoustic buoys.

 “Project Blue Whale” launched in 2008 and aims to gain more knowledge of blue whales using techniques such as photo-identification, sound recording, genetic sampling, behavioural and prey logging, and, from 2012, tagging with AUSOMS mini (Automatic Underwater Sound Monitoring System).
-It is led by researchers from the University of Iceland’s Research Centre in Húsavik and cooperates with the Marine and Freshwater Research Institute and the Húsavik Whale Museum, among others.
+This project is led by researchers from the University of Iceland’s Research Centre in Húsavik (HRC) and involves collaboration with the Marine and Freshwater Research Institute and the Húsavik Whale Museum, among others.
 The photo-identification part of this project was started in 2001, and is mostly focusing on blue and humpback whales and white-sided dolphins, the species most commonly observed in Skjálfandi Bay.

-One blue whale was satellite tagged in mid-July 2013 and two in 2014 north of Iceland.
-The whale tagged in 2013 travelled southwards to 59° N, and the two tagged the year after travelled north of Iceland towards 73° N. In 2016, another blue whale was instrumented with a satellite tag, and data from it was received from 24th June until 2nd August (National Progress Report Iceland, 2016).
+One blue whale was satellite tagged north of Iceland in mid-July 2013 and two in 2014.
+The whale tagged in 2013 travelled southwards to 59° N while the two tagged the year after travelled north of Iceland towards 73° N. In 2016, another blue whale was instrumented with a satellite tag and data from it was received from 24th June until 2nd August (National Progress Report Iceland, 2016).

-Animals identified earlier via photo-id off West Iceland in mid-summer has been identified north of Iceland in mid-summer in recent years.
-Iceland is also collecting biopsy samples and had 10-20 samples stored in the MRI archive in 2014 (NAMMCO, 2014).
-In 2015, the HCR made recordings of blue whales using a large hydrophone array (National Progress Report Iceland, 2015).
+Animals identified earlier via photo-id off West Iceland in mid-summer have been found north of Iceland in mid-summer in recent years.
+Iceland is also collecting biopsy samples, with 10-20 samples stored in the MRI archive in 2014 (NAMMCO, 2014).
+In 2015, the HRC made recordings of blue whales using a large hydrophone array (National Progress Report Iceland, 2015).
 In 2017 and 2018, acoustic tags were deployed on a total of 4 whales in Skjálfandi Bay (National Progress Report Iceland, 2017, 2018).

 Passive acoustic listening devices have been deployed at various sites around Svalbard, collecting data on the phenology of arrivals and departures to the area (NAMMCO, 2015).
 Photos for identification studies are also collected, with Iceland providing photos to the same study (NAMMCO 2016, 2017).